dotnet-standard-ui/standard-ui/README.md

 [![CI](https://github.com/dotnet-standard-ui/standard-ui/actions/workflows/ci.yml/badge.svg)](https://github.com/dotnet-standard-ui/standard-ui/actions/workflows/ci.yml)

-# 🐱‍🐉 DinoCat
+# 🐱‍🐉 .NET Standard UI (aka DinoCat)

 A proof of concept C# UI library.
-Goals are current highly aspirational.
+Goals are aspirational.
 See [Progress](README.md#Progress) for current progress.

 ## Beautiful UI Anywhere

 Create high quality UI that is consistent and runs with native performance across a wide variety of devices.
-Write controls that integrate seamlessly with existing C# UI frameworks.
+Write controls that integrate seamlessly with existing C# UI frameworks, initially targeting WPF and Cocoa.

 ## Easy to Learn and Use